quoctuancqt/IdentityServer4/README.md

 # A demo microservices includes: (To be updated)
 - IdentityServer4: uses to authenticate client/user.
 - HealthChecks.
-- Logging & Monitor: uses serilog for loggind and elastic search vs kibana for UI.
+- Logging & Monitor: uses serilog for logging and elastic search/kibana for UI.
 - Deployment using docker, docker compose, helm and kubernetes.